Oakland Chocolate Company Wins Medals

 Image courtesy of TasteTV

-The Oakland Chocolate Company is a worker-owned cooperative partnering candy makers here in the East Bay with farmers in Jamaica's Parish of St. Mary.
+The Oakland Chocolate Company is a bean-to-bar outfit whose cacao comes from farmers in Jamaica's Parish of St. Mary.

 The OCC's 70% Jamaican Blue Mountain Coffee Bar won a gold medal in the "Best Taste" category of the competition's "chocolate bars" division.
 In that same division, its 70% Candied Curry Coconut Bar won a bronze medal in the "Most Unique" category.